pilotsanya/kea-hook-opt82/README.md

 IP match as 10.

-If comment host4_identifier, then use client-id in table hosts
+If comment host4_identifier, then use only client-id in table hosts

 For example